Species-theoretic foundations of perturbative quantum field theory: The Algebras

 is true, and whose corresponding set of minuscule weights is closed under conical combinations, that is

-By dualizing conical spaces generated by minuscule weights, cells are in natural bijection with chambers of the adjoint of the braid arrangement, see e.g. \cite[Section 3.3]{norledge2019hopf}, \cite[Definition 2.5]{epstein2016}.
+By dualizing conical spaces generated by minuscule weights, cells are in natural bijection with chambers of the adjoint of the braid arrangement, see \cite[Section 3.3]{norledge2019hopf}, \cite[Definition 2.5]{epstein2016}.
 Their number is sequence \href{https://oeis.org/A034997}{A034997} in the OEIS.
-We denote the species of formal $\Bbbk$-linear combinations of cells by $\textbf{L}^\vee$ (since the species of linear orders $\textbf{L}$ may be viewed as formal $\Bbbk$-linear combinations of chambers of the braid arrangement).
+We denote the species of formal $\Bbbk$-linear combinations of cells by $\textbf{L}^\vee$.

-Associated to each composition $F$ of $I$ is the subset $\cF_F\subseteq [I; \textbf{2}]$ consisting of those compositions $(S,T)$ which are obtained by merging contiguous lumps of $F$,
+Associated to each composition $F$ of $I$ is the subset $\cF_F\subseteq [I; \text{2}]$ consisting of those compositions $(S,T)$ which are obtained by merging contiguous lumps of $F$,

-More geometrically, $\cF_F$ is the subset corresponding to the set of minuscule weights which are contained in the braid arrangement face of $F$.
+More geometrically, $\cF_F$ is the subset corresponding to the set of minuscule weights which are contained in the closed braid arrangement face of $F$.
 Let us write $F\subseteq \cS$ to indicate that $\cF_F \subseteq \cS$.

 Consider the morphism of species given by